San Marcos Greenbelt Alliance • 107 E. Hopkins St. Suite 121A; San Marcos, Texas 78666

 Jon Cradit was raised in Martindale, running up and down the river and swimming in it at every chance.
 He grew up knowing how important the river is and learned how fragile the natural system that supports it is.
 As a kid, he enjoyed camping with the local scout troop and eventually became a scoutmaster and a committee chair.
 A graduate of Southwest Texas State with a degree in environmental management, he worked several years for Texas environmental regulatory agencies and then moved to the Edwards Aquifer Authority, where he conducted karst studies and groundwater flow research from Uvalde to Kyle.
 Jon earned a state license as a Professional Geoscientist and a Registered Sanitarian.
 His main pastime is caving.
 He’s a member of the state caving organization and a Fellow of the national caving association.
 He has caved throughout the US and Mexico, enjoying the karst systems from the inside.
 He and his wife, Lisa, were early members of SMGA and SMRF.
 Jon has served as a director of SMRF and currently works as part of SMGA’s Trail Crew.

-Anna Huff, Vice President
+Olivia Palomares, Vice President

-Eric Weeks, Secretary/Treasurer
+Eric Weeks, Treasurer

 Born and raised in Austin, Eric Weeks developed a passion for nature while spending time outdoors as a Boy Scout.
 He earned a Bachelor’s in Resource & Environmental Studies from Texas State University in 2014.
 During his last semester, he obtained a position leading the City of San Marcos’ Conservation Crew, mitigating impacts of river recreation.
 In 2015, Eric was promoted to Habitat Conservation Plan Specialist and later the Discovery Center Coordinator.
 Eric is passionate about environmental stewardship, particularly invasive plant management and native restoration.
 He leads monthly natural area volunteer workdays.
 In his free time, Eric enjoys hiking, gardening, and spending time with his wife and two dogs.